srgk26/EasyPlotting.jl/README.md

 ***

 ## Future work:
+  1. Accept 'NA'/'NaN' values in dataset.
-  1. Build fully functional, standalone apps for Mac, Windows and Linux distributions.
+  2. Build fully functional, standalone apps for Mac, Windows and Linux distributions.
-  2. Add other plotting functionalities and types.
+  3. Add other plotting functionalities and types.